 - 4 teaspoons milk

-- For the filling, toss together all ingredients in a large bowl until the apples are coated.
+- Toss together all ingredients in a large bowl until the apples are coated.
 Cover the bowl and let the mixture sit for 1 hour, stirring a couple times.

-- For the crumble topping, use a fork to mix the flour and brown sugar together in a large bowl.
+- Use a fork to mix the flour and brown sugar together in a large bowl.
 Cut in the butter, and then stir in the oats and walnuts.

 - Preheat the oven to 375F; get out a 15 by 10 by 1-inch baking sheet.
 (I don’t bother lining the baking sheet because there’s enough butter in the crust to prevent it from sticking, but you can line the bottom with parchment paper if you want).